Some air conditioning systems don’t push enough air out the vents creating a system that underperforms.

 Suncourt Flush Fit Register Air Booster Fan – HC500-W – White

-This type of booster is made to fit into the register also called the Return Air.
-This is where air is pulled from a home back to the A/C unit for cooling or heating.
+This type of booster is made to fit into the register and use a built in fan to increase the airflow.
+Air is pulled from the A/C unit for cooling or heating.

-This type of A/C air booster simply sits on top of the return air and has a powerful fan that pushes air into the system.
+This type of vent air booster simply sits on top of a register and has a powerful fan that pushes air into the system.

-This type is the easiest to setup and is a quick easy fix.
-It may not be a long term solution though since it is not fitted into place.
+As long as the register is on the floor it is the easiest to set up and is a quick, easy fix.
+It may not be a long-term solution, though, since it is not fitted into place.

-For example, this one has the dimensions of 4 X 10, so any vent with these dimension could have this placed in to get more air flow.
+For example, this one has the dimensions of 4 X 10, so any vent with this dimension could have this placed in to get more airflow.

 It will require cutting the duct in the attic or where accessible and fitting it in the system.

-A home that has a under performing air flow most likely need the duct work looked at and possibly redesigned and replaced.
+A home that has an underperforming airflow most likely needs the ductwork looked at and possibly redesigned and replaced.

-Of course replacing a home duct work is an expensive undertaking.
+Of course, replacing home ductwork is an expensive undertaking.

 Hopefully, one of the options above will work for your A/C unit and give the airflow needed without having to spend the time and money on new ductwork.